Drone Photography: A Quick Guide for Beginners

 Applying Masks to Aerial Images

-Other popular masks include noise reduction algorithms that you might also be already familiar with.
-Again, this help compensate for drone cameras and their small sensor size and resulting poor low-light performance.
+Other popular masks include noise reduction algorithms to help compensate for small sensor sizes and poor low-light performance.

 Finally, remember to crop diligently to get your composition just right.
 You probably had no time in the air to fine-tune every last inch!